Overview

 • Bottlenecks in the workflow

 Want to make the Weather Vibes Agent even better?
-Here are some ideas:
+Here are some ideas for extension:

 Create a new tool file in the tools/ directory: